Nahom Netabay

-Nahom Girmai Netabay (born 28 August 1994) is a Swedish football midfielder who plays for Kalmar.
+Nahom Girmai Netabay (born 28 August 1994) is a Swedish footballer who plays as a midfielder for Degerfors IF.

 Club career

 On 5 December 2021, Girmai signed with Kalmar for the 2022 season.

+On 19 February 2024, Girmai signed with Danish 1st Division club Næstved Boldklub.
+He left Næstved at the end of the season, which ended with relegation to the 2024-25 Danish 2nd Division.

 Personal life

 Born in Sweden, Girmai is of Eritrean descent.